rahul-sha/Fusion360-Posts/README.md

 For Fanuc 0i-MD, Here are the changes made to the generic fanuc post from Fusion 360 Library:
 - Program name in the next line.
+- Time Stamp for when the file is post.
 - Simplified Description of tool list.

 - Sequence numbers according to tool change.
 (Hopefully)